How much is tuition?

 One-Time Registration Fee

 • $25 per family registration fee.
-This is a one-time non-refundable fee for the life of your current enrollment.
+This is a one-time, non-refundable fee for the life of your current enrollment.
 There is no need to re-enroll annually if there are no lapses in tuition.
 All fees and tuition are non-refundable.

 Monthly or Yearly Costs*

-• $10 per month for 1 student or $110 per year
+• $10 per month or $110 per year for one student

-• $15 per month for 2 students or $160 per year
+• $15 per month or $160 per year for two students

-• $20 per month for 3 students or $200 per year
+• $20 per month or $200 per year for three students

-• $25 per month for 4 students or $240 per year
+• $25 per month or $225 per year for four students

-• $35 per month for 5-10 students or $250 per year
+• $35 per month or $250 per year for five-ten students

-Scholarships and Sponsorships
+HPA Scholarships and Sponsorships

 We have a tuition assistance/sponsorship program for those in need.
 Please see the application process to qualify for the tuition assistance program.
 If you’d like to donate tuition to the scholarship fund, please visit our donation page.
 Sponsorship will get you or your business mentioned on our website, social media, and monthly newsletter.